chriskpeterson/vuepress2/docs/writingsamples.md

 ## HPE SimpliVity 380

-For this program I worked on a user guide, compatibility matrix, and release notes.
+For this program, I worked on a user guide, compatibility matrix, and release notes.

 [Writing sample](simplivity380.html)